Super Bowl Betting Odds

 A player who wishes to bet on totals would do well to study the prospective offensive and defensive outputs of both teams.
 An explosive offense could be a boon for the over bettors, while a stingy defense could reward the under wagers.

-Propositions, or “prop” bets, typically involve events that are ancillary to the actual gameplay.
-Rather than a bet about the outcome of the game, they deal with side activities like the result of the coin toss, or the length of the halftime performance.
+A lot of Super Bowl prop bets involve events that are ancillary to the actual gameplay.
+So rather than a bet about the outcome of the game, they deal with side activities like the result of the coin toss, or the length of the halftime performance.

-The nice thing about prop bets is that, unlike other types of wagers, they require little knowledge or study.
+The nice thing about prop bets is that, unlike other types of bets, they require little knowledge or study.
 Instead, they are more of a straight gamble.